-Process of registration also needs companies to register the native workers with General Authority for Pension and Social Security.
-Registration requires the submission of the native workers updated salary certificates or contract of labor.
+The process of registration also needs companies to register the native workers with General Authority for Pension and Social Security.
+Registration requires the submission of the native worker’s updated salary certificates or contract of labor.

 Types of Dubai Trade License

-Trade licenses have been categorized in four types which are to be issued in Dubai, UAE.
-Depending upon the nature of the business activity an entity plans to start, license in one of these categories will be issued by Department of Economic Development (DED):
+Trade licenses have been categorized into four types which are to be issued in Dubai, UAE.
+Depending upon the nature of the business activity an entity plans to start, a license in one of these categories will be issued by the Department of Economic Development (DED):

 - Commercial License

 Commercial license is to be issued to an entity that will engage in any kind of trading activity like buying and selling goods.
 Individuals or companies having a commercial license in Dubai can only perform the activities mentioned in the license.